FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 A search goal is one item of the list required as an argument when the manager calls the controller.

-Each search goal is composite consisting of several attributes, some of them are required.
+Each search goal is a composite consisting of several attributes, some of them are required.
 Implementations are free to add their own attributes.